 Fall and Spring semesters are 15 weeks long, and the Summer semester is 8 weeks long.

-Our outstanding faculty teach courses for both the online and hybrid programs.
+Our outstanding faculty teach courses across both the online and hybrid programs.

 Online Readiness Quiz